 How much taxes are placed on retail cannabis in Michigan?

 Medical cannabis sales in Michigan have a standard sales tax of six percent in addition to a three percent excise tax.
-For recreational cannabis, it’s a 15 percent excise tax with the standard sales tax.
+For Michigan recreational cannabis, it’s a 15 percent excise tax with the standard sales tax.

 Can dispensaries sell both medical marijuana and recreational cannabis at the same location?